Laws and Constitution of the Statistical and Social Inquiry Society of Ireland:

 - The Officers of the Society shall consist of a President, not more than eight Vice-Presidents, an Honorary Treasurer and three Honorary Secretaries who, together with fourteen other Ordinary Members of the Society shall constitute the Council.

 - Nine members of the Council, in addition to those who retire under Law 10, shall retire each year and shall be eligible for re-election without nomination.
 The retiring members of the Council shall be those who are most senior in membership of the council by reference to the latest date of election of each member of the Council.
 In the event of equal seniority, the member or members who shall retire shall be decided by agreement or, failing agreement, by lot.
 In the absence of a majority recommendation by the Council, no member of the council other than an officer of the Society shall be eligible for re-election on the expiration of his or her term of office or shall continue in membership of the Council if such member has not attended at least one half of the aggregate number of the meetings of the Council and of the Society which he was eligible to attend during the twelve months ending in each year on 1st April preceding the annual election of Council Members.
-At an ordinary meeting of the Society to be held in the month of May in each year, vacancies on the Council shall be filled by election.
+At an ordinary meeting of the Society normally to be held in the month of May in each year, vacancies on the Council shall be filled by election.
 Notice of such election shall be given by the Honorary Secretaries to each member of the Society not less than three days before such meeting, and none but Members shall vote at such meeting.
-Any Member wishing to nominate a candidate for election under this Law, who has previously obtained the consent of such person, shall forward the name of the candidate to the Honorary Secretaries not later than the 20th April preceding such meeting.
+Any Member wishing to nominate a candidate for election under this Law, who has previously obtained the consent of such person, shall forward the name of the candidate to the Honorary Secretaries not less than ten days preceding such meeting.

 - Immediately following the election of Council members at the ordinary meeting of the Society held each year under Law 8, the Members of the Society shall elect a Member of the Council as President of the Society, and from the remaining Members of the Council they shall elect the Honorary Officers of the Society.